apacheignite/documentation/compute-grid/node-local-map.md

   ]
 }
 [/block]
 Node-local values are similar to thread locals in a way that these values are not distributed and kept only on the local node.
 Node-local data can be used by compute jobs to share the state between executions.
-It can also be used by deployed services as well.
+It can be used by deployed services as well.

 As an example, let's create a job which increments a node-local counter every time it executes on some node.
 This way, the node-local counter on each node will tell us how many times a job had executed on that cluster node.
 [block:code]